 While annual maintenance will help prevent problems with your gas fireplace, there’s always a chance unforeseen issues could arise and you’ll need to call for additional service.
 Keep your eyes — and nose — on alert for the warning signs illustrated in this infographic:

-Whether you’d like to schedule gas fireplace insert maintenance, heater repair, or boiler services in Lakewood or any of the surrounding communities, give the team at Blue Sky a call today!
+Whether you’d like to schedule gas fireplace insert maintenance, or any heating repair in Denver or any of the surrounding communities, give the team at Blue Sky a call today!